 Compared to other types of transnational crime, less is known about the nature of money laundering related to illegal wildlife trafficking and even less is known about the relationship between money laundering and illegal logging.
 However, three prominent cases provide examples of how money laundering can help to facilitate illegal logging.

 One prominent case involves illegal logging in Sarawak, Malaysia.
 According to NGO investigations, the Chief Minister of Sarawak Abdul Taib controlled a network of companies involved in illegal logging.
 To disguise the proceeds, Taib used a transfer pricing scheme and a network of shell companies to launder money that was then used to purchase real estate in the United States and Canada.
-In 2014, Taib was forced to step down as Chief Minister, and NGO investigations illuminated how the funds moved through large banks, pension funds, and real estate groups.
+In 2014, Taib was forced to step down as Chief Minister.
+Subsequent NGO investigations have illuminated how the funds moved through large banks, pension funds, and real estate groups.

 In 2019, an investigation by the Organized Crime and Corruption Reporting Project, based on thousands of pages of internal bank documents, found that the former president of The Gambia, Yahya Jammeh, had embezzled nearly USD 1 billion dollars from public funds and illegal timber revenue.
 In July 2020, the Department of Justice filed a civil forfeiture complaint seeking the forfeiture of property acquired with USD 3.5 million by Jammeh.
 According to the complaint, Jammeh had corruptly obtained the money by embezzling public funds and soliciting bribes.
 Using shell companies and overseas trusts, he and his family laundered the money to buy real estate in the U.S.